TIMOTHY

 Survey" This was a presentation of the results from the electronic mail

-questionnaire that was sent to organizations that use the CASES software.
+questionnaire that I sent to organizations that use the CASES software.
 This

 presentation was done at the May 1997 Field Technology Conference.